tkumata/flask-sse-and-sensors/readme.md

 - PIR Motion Sensor
   - Connect VCC on sensor to 3V3 on Raspberry Pi.
   - Connect GND on sensor to GND on Raspberry Pi.
-  - Connect SIG on sensor to GPIO4 on Raspberry Pi.
+  - Connect OUT on sensor to GPIO4 on Raspberry Pi.

 ```shell
 python3 server-pir.py